 Throughout all these activities Pujita brings a bright smile and positive energy to the people she serves.

-“Pujita is smart, responsible, hardworking, and committed,” says Kristin Fay de Buhr, co-executive director at CSS.
+“Pujita is smart, responsible, hardworking, and committed,” says Kristin Fay de Buhr, co-founder of CSS.
 “She is also thoughtful and caring and is a very versatile member of our team.
 She knows how to make everyone feel included, valued, and appreciated, which is critical with an organization like ours that is built on volunteers and donors.”

 She works with the CSS newsletter team and with other staff and volunteers to prepare and mail the annual appeal letter and digital marketing campaigns.
 She helps organize the annual benefit dinner, and she makes sure food is available for meetings and camper work parties.